-The preparation of the financial reporting is done centrally in Consolidation, which ensures the integration, uniformity, coherence and streamlining of Naturgy's financial statements.
+The preparation of the consolidated financial reporting is done centrally in the Consolidation Unit, which ensures the integration, uniformity, coherence and streamlining of Naturgy's consolidated financial statements.

 Naturgy also has local accounts plans to comply with accounting, fiscal, mercantile and regulatory requirements established by the different laws of the countries in which it operates.
 Those local accounting plans are conflated into a group accounting plan, which is unified and homogeneous for the purposes of consolidation and reporting of financial information.